 - Conversely, many people who suffer from depression will try to help themselves by self-medicating with illicit or prescription drugs, excessive amounts of alcohol, or other addictive behaviors.

+The study also found that substance abuse was more commonly a causal factor in developing depression than the opposite.
 Another important finding of the study was the fact that when a person with depression uses multiple drugs, it can interfere with recovery and trigger a relapse.
 Marijuana, for example, can be particularly problematic when used by a person in treatment for dependence on alcohol, because it robs a person of their motivation to change.

 Warning Signs of a Dual Diagnosis